Report this

 Using default tag: latest The push refers to a repository [your_domain/test-image] 1cf9c9034825: Pushed f4a670ac65b6: Pushed latest: digest: sha256:95112d0af51e5470d74ead77932954baca3053e04d201ac4639bdf46d5cd515b size: 736

-You’ve verified that your registry handles user authentication by logging in and that it allows authenticated users to push images to the registry.
-You’ll now try pulling the image from your registry.
+You have verified that your registry handles user authentication and allows authenticated users to push images.

 Step 7 - Pulling From Your Private Docker Registry

-Now that you’ve pushed an image to your private registry, you’ll try pulling from it.
+Now that you have pushed an image to your private registry, you will try pulling it.

-On the main server, log in with the username and password you set up previously:
+On the host server, log in with the username and password you set up previously:

 1. docker login https://your_domain